wercker-labs/wercker-blog/source/posts/2013-07-12-Compass-and-sass-compilation-on-wercker.md

 In this tutorial we will briefly discuss how to set up your sass and compass compilation steps on wercker. <a href="http://sass-lang.com/">Sass</a> is a language on top of CSS enabling you to add more structure to your stylesheets. <a href="http://compass-style.org/">Compass</a> is a framework that makes it easier to author your Sass stylesheets.
 </h4>

-Wercker can not only be leveraged to run your unit test, but also to build and compile static assets.
-This includes for instance the minification of javascript files or as this article will describe, compilation of stylesheets.
+Wercker can not only be leveraged to run your unit tests, but also to build and compile static assets.
+This includes for instance the minification of javascript files or, as this article will describe, compilation of stylesheets.

 ![image](http://f.cl.ly/items/3633152I261P0f2u0N0f/Sass_Logo.gif)